tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Testable CloudKit apps with Canopy.md

 The above approach works well for unit testing where you can independently construct your features and inject dependencies to them.

 UI testing works differently.
-Your app is built and run as a black box, with the accessibility API-s controlling and introspecting the app UI.
+Your app is built and run as a black box, with the accessibility APIs controlling and introspecting the app UI.
 Traditional dependency injection does not work because the UI test does not have control how the application code gets built.

 Canopy suggests an approach to UI testing where the desired state of the app is built on the UI test side, and injected into the application through the process environment.
 When the application starts, it sees whether it is running in debug configuration, and if so, whether the state has been injected.
 If so, it constructs its data store using the mock data and interacts with those, instead of the real cloud interfaces.
 See <doc:Thoughts-example-app> and its UI tests for a real example.